owlin/owlin-connect/README.md

 ```

 ## Usage example
-The foll__owlin__g code example will retrieve a list of articles matching an apple filter, for the past few days, for other API calls, checkout the [Owlin API docs](https://github.com/owlin/owlin-apidocs).
+The foll__owlin__g code example will retrieve a list of articles matching an apple search.
+For other API calls, checkout the [Owlin API docs](https://github.com/owlin/owlin-apidocs).

 ```Javascript
 const owlin = require('owlin-connect');